MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-We need to create a page to show results without submitting a vote.
-In this case we will use an MVC controller to show the results.
+In this exercise you will create an ASP.NET Core MVC controller to display the poll results.

 The main tasks for this exercise are as follows:

-1. Enable working with MVC
+1. Enable working with MVC.

-2. Add a controller
+2. Add a controller.

-3. Run the application
+3. Run the application.

-4. Use Dependency Injection in a controller
+4. Use Dependency Injection in a controller.

-5. Run the application
+5. Run the application.

 ####	Task 1: Enable working with MVC.